pieterjm/BliksemBier/README.md

 Looking for other ways to build a beer tap?
 Contact <a href="mailto:bliksembier@meulenhoff.org">me</a> to discuss that.

-# Contact and support
+# Licensing, Contact and support

-If you want to contact me directly, send an e-mail to <a href="mailto:bliksembier@meulenhoff.org">bliksembier@meulenhoff.org</a>.
+This project is licensed as GNU GPLv3.
+If you want to use this project in your project, please contact me for a separate license.

+Send e-mail to: <a href="mailto:bliksembier@meulenhoff.org">bliksembier@meulenhoff.org</a>

-You can also join the Telegram group (https://t.me/+NLCoqbPB_ro1NzRk).
+Join the Telegram group dedicated to this project: https://t.me/+NLCoqbPB_ro1NzRk

 # Installation